 More importantly, I had time to chat with a few editors from International Living, including those involved in digital marketing and social media.
 Turns out the IL was preparing to take the magazine completely online, as well as adding new digital features including (wait for it) a podcast.

-"The International Living Podcast".
+I picked up a couple of new voice-over jobs, and was asked if I would be interested in hosting the weekly podcast, "The International Living Podcast".
 I accepted, and within a few weeks we had laid out the framework of the show, and lined up the first few interviews.

-International Living magazine, not all episodes are about the classic “retire for less” motif.
+While one of the purposes of the podcast is to expand on articles published in International Living magazine, not all episodes are about the classic “retire for less” motif.
 For example, one episode looks at becoming a “digital nomad”- working from home is great, but why not work from a Caribbean beach or as you tour Europe?
 Another introduces the upscale option of buying a condo on a globe-circling cruise ship.
 I’ve had a lot of fun doing the interviews, and the podcast had 57 episodes, over 250,000 downloads and was in the top 1% of all podcasts by the end of 2024!

 So naturally, in 2024 International Living decided to put it on hold.